The Wiseguys: Solo work

-The Wiseguys disbanded in 2001, and Touché continued as a solo artist producing house music under Fatboy Slim's Southern Fried record label.
-In July 2006, Regal released his first solo single "Shock Ya Mind" on the Funk Weapons label.
+The Wiseguys disbanded in 2001, and Touché continued as a solo artist producing house music on Fatboy Slim's Southern Fried record label.
+In July 2006, Regal released his first solo single, "Shock Ya Mind", on the Funk Weapons label.

 On 31 December 2006, Executive Suite made its way onto the US version of iTunes.
 Touché is a producer and DJ, one half of the Black Ghosts.
 He produces under several other aliases including Fake Blood.

 Regal also went solo; he signed to Unique Records in 2007 and has since released two solo albums and three singles for the label, including his debut solo album Loop Dreams and the CD Time Past, which is paired with his "Time Past" 12" remixes sampler, released in late 2009.

+On 30 April 2024, Touché announced via his Instagram page that Regal has died.